Making your company tangible with your equity story

 Can you briefly and succinctly explain to an interested investor why he should buy your stock at this time?
 With a convincing equity story, you have the right arguments ready for this question.
 An equity story makes a significant contribution to winning potential investors for your stock.
 If you are able to tell a consistent equity story and make your company tangible, opportunity for analysts and investors increase.
 And you can also make a decisive difference between you and your competitors.

-Use your Equity Story to show growth prospects
+Using your equity story to show growth prospects

-The Equity Story should also illustrate the potential growth of the business and the prospect of rising market shares.
-In addition, factors influencing the current business are important for an investor’s purchase decision.
-Therefore, a successful Equity Story should take into account important information about industry and peer group as well as industry-specific indicators such as commodity and energy prices, exchange rates or key rates.
-Are there, for example, dependencies on customers or suppliers?
+The equity story should also illustrate potential business growth and the prospect of rising market shares.
+In addition, factors influencing current business are important for an investor’s purchase decision.
+A successful equity story should therefore take into account important information on industry and peer group as well as industry-specific indicators such as commodity and energy prices, exchange rates and key rates.
+Are there dependencies on customers or suppliers, for example?
 How much depends on the oil price?
 Or are there political restrictions that could slow down growth?
-A successful Equity Story always adapts to changing circumstances.
+A successful equity story always adapts to changing circumstances.

 Communicating key figures in your equity story

 If you want to be convincing with your equity story, you must always consider the investment calculus of your investors.
 For many investors, the truth lies in the numbers.
 Therefore, these key figures are part of every well-structured equity story that is relevant to the understanding of one’s own business.
 These usually include sales, operating profit, margins, growth rates and outlook on future business.

 Focus on outstanding management services in your equity story